 What is the average cost of a care home for self-funders?

 Care home fees across the UK for people paying for their own care are something of a postcode lottery.
-For example, on average, residential care in a nursing home in Greater London is 44% higher than for a nursing home in the North East.
+For example, on average, residential care in a nursing home in the South East of England is 42% higher than for a nursing home in the North East.